 Are there other educational options available?

 Yes!
-In addition to study abroad opportunities in Canada and Ukraine, AbroadEd also offers online distance learning options through collaboration with Conley American University in the United States and UK College Online in the United Kingdom.
+In addition to study abroad opportunities in Canada , AbroadEd also offers online distance learning options through collaboration with Conley American University in the United States and UK College Online in the United Kingdom.
 Studying online for a university degree has several advantages, including flexibility (i.e., study at your own pace) and affordability (i.e., it is generally less expensive to study online for a university degree than in person on campus).

 This seems a bit confusing to me.
 I’m not sure which educational programs I might be eligible to apply for.
 What do I need to do next?